lbryio/spee.ch/docs/ubuntuinstall.md

  `pm2 start npm --name speech -- run start`

  While pm2 installed this way will restart the server, it will not rebuild it on changes.
 You'll do that manually as discussed before.

+ It will also not resume the server if the VPS is rebooted.
+To achieve this :-

+ You can generate a startup script for your server’s init system by using PM2’s auto-detection feature.

+ `pm2 startup`

+ Copy/Paste the resultant command eg

+ `sudo env PATH=$PATH:/usr/bin /usr/lib/node_modules/pm2/bin/pm2 startup systemd -u {{USERNAME}} --hp /home/{{USERNAME}}`

+ Save Processes for Restart on Boot

+ `pm2 save`

+ Now the Spee.ch server survives reboots

 ### 7 Maintenance Procedures